What is a Multi Unit Rental Property?

 Some examples of multi units are:

-- a two story house where each level has a separate tenancy.
+- a two story house where each level has a separate tenancy

 - a block of flats

-- cross lease units
+- cross lease units, connected by a carport.

-- duplex
+- duplex townhouses

 There are some limitations as to what the multi unit properties we can insure.